ralna/RALFit/libRALFit/doc/C/howtouse.rst

 For evaluating the function :math:`{\bm J} = \nabla  {\bm r} ( {\bm x} )`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A subroutine must be supplied to calculate
+A subroutine may be supplied to calculate
 :math:`{\bm J} = \nabla  {\bm r} ( {\bm x} )` for a given vector :math:`{\bm x}`.
 It must have the following signature: